What do my dog's kidneys do?

 "The second phase of treatment is to help keep the kidneys functioning as long and normally as possible"

 Home fluid therapy - Once your dog is stabilized, you can give maintenance levels of fluids under the skin (subcutaneously) to your dog at home.
 This serves to prevent dehydration, helps continually flush toxins from the kidneys and provides additional levels of electrolytes.
 This is done from twice daily to once weekly, depending on the degree of your dog's kidney failure.
 Most dogs do best when they receive a small amount of fluids on a daily basis.
 Once the dog becomes stable, the frequency of treatment may be decreased.
 This may be more challenging with larger dogs as the volume of fluids may not be adequate to fully flush out their body though every bit helps.
 Although home fluid therapy might not sound like something you can do, you will be surprised at how easy the technique is and how well most dogs tolerate it.
-For detailed instructions on this procedure, see the handout "Subcutaneous Fluid Administration".
+For detailed instructions on this procedure, see handout "Subcutaneous Fluid Administration in Dogs".

 A drug to regulate the parathyroid gland and calcium levels - Calcium and phosphorus must remain at about a two-to-one (2:1) ratio in the blood.
 The increase in blood phosphorus level secondary to kidney failure stimulates the parathyroid gland to increase the blood calcium level by removing it from bones.
 This can be helpful for the sake of the normalizing calcium to phosphorus ratio, but it can make the bones brittle and easily broken.
 Calcitriol can be used to reduce the function of the parathyroid gland and to increase calcium absorption from the intestinal tract.
 This medication is needed if there is evidence of abnormal function of the parathyroid gland.